Working together with the Residents of Queen Creek

 Why does the Town have a Trash and Recycling Inspector?

 You have probably seen our inspector lifting the lids of your trash and recycling carts.
 The Town of Queen Creek is mandated by Maricopa County to ensure that residents bag and tie all trash.
 All Town residents' carts are required to be inspected, per a variance filed with the county.
-The inspector will provide education materials on carts if there is a violation of Article 10-8 of the Town Code.
+The inspector will provide education materials on carts if there is a violation of the Town Code.

 What is in your carts?